UniversalDependencies/docs/_ga/dep/cop.md

 | 	*Dependent* | gur/gurb |gur / gurbh
 | 	*Negative Dependent* | nach |nár / nárbh

-NOTE: Other forms of the copula such as the copula in the form of a relative pronoun in the past tense or in the superlative ('ab') also bear the label 'cop'.
+NOTE: Other forms of the copula such as the copula in the form of a relative pronoun in the past tense or in the superlative ('ab') and contracted copula forms ('Sé/Seo/Sin) also bear the label 'cop'.
 The copular conjunction 'ná' is currently treated as either 'mark' or 'cc'.